stolostron/rhacm-docs/.github/ISSUE_TEMPLATE/documentation-report.md

 5. Provide a detailed description of the change, or link to draft content.
 6. Submit.

-The ID team adds the `doc awaiting input` label if the issue is waiting for details, and `in-review` label when dev is reviewing the changes.
+The ID team adds the `doc awaiting input` label if the issue is waiting for details, and `in-review` label when dev/QE/peer is reviewing the changes.
 -->

 ## Documentation Report